 A short time period after graduation during which the borrower is not required to begin regular repayment of their student loan.
 The typical grace period is six or nine months depending on the type of loan program.

 A grant is a kind of financial aid that the student does not have to repay.
-Some examples of Grant programs that CCRI participates in include; Federal PELL, Federal SEOG, CCRI Grant, and the RI State Grant programs.
+Some examples of Grant programs that CCRI participates in include; Federal PELL, Federal SEOG, CCRI Grant, and the RI Promise Scholarship programs.

-Interest is an amount charged to the borrower for the privilege of using the government's money.
+Interest is an amount charged to the borrower for the use of using the lender's funds.
 Interest is usually calculated as a percentage of the principal.
 The percentage rate may be fixed for the life of the loan, or it may be variable, depending on the terms of the loan.
-All new Federal Direct and PLUS loans use variable interest rates that are tied to the rates for federal treasury bills.
+For current interest rates for Federal Direct Loans please visit Studentaid.gov.

 The IRS is the U.S. government agency responsible for tax collection and tax law enforcement.
 CCRI may request tax transcripts if selected for verification.
 For more information regarding submitting tax information to financial aid, please visit our website /oes/fa/submittaxinfo.html.